Myslovitz (album)

 Myslovitz is a debut studio album by Polish alternative rock band Myslovitz, released in 1995.
-It contains 11 tracks.
-The album is clearly divided into two parts.
-The first 6 tracks are melodious pop-rock compositions, the next are mostly psychedelic ballads.
-In many moments the vocal is two-part.
-The album begins Myslovitz's career in the Polish field of music.
+The album is divided into two parts and contains 11 tracks.
+The first 6 tracks are melodious pop-rock compositions, while the remaining are mostly psychedelic ballads.
+Many of their songs were characterized by a two-part vocal.
+The release of this album also began Myslovitz's career in the Polish field of music.